Nurtal/Murloc/README.md

 [x] create a directory for fs module
 [] create a directory for the report module
 [] update requirements file
+[] create a clean function in murloc to clean generated test files and folders [] drop unused function in murloc
+[] embed test run in a function in murloc

 # rational module
 ## the idea is to craft a module that read the results and came with a "rational" to descriminate the groups, e.g find the biological pathway that is most discriminating